-Our management develops our compensation plans by utilizing publicly available compensation and on-line survey data for a broad selection of national and regional companies, which we believe are generally comparable to the Company in terms of public ownership, organization structure, size and stage of development, and against which we believe we may compete for executive talent.
+Our management develops our compensation plans by utilizing publicly available compensation and online survey data for a broad selection of national and regional companies, which we believe are generally comparable to the Company in terms of public ownership, organization structure, size and stage of development, and against which we believe we may compete for executive talent.
 The results of these analyses are reviewed with and approved by the Compensation Committee annually.
 We believe that these compensation practices provide us with appropriate compensation guidelines.
 The Compensation Committee generally targets compensation for our executives near the median range of compensation paid to similarly situated executives in comparable companies covered by the on-line survey data.
 Other considerations, including market factors, the unique nature of our business and the experience level of an executive, may dictate variations to this general target.

 Our business is characterized by a long product development cycle, including a lengthy engineering and product-testing period and regulatory approval and licensing.
-Because of this, many of the traditional benchmarking metrics, such as product sales, revenues and profits are inappropriate for an early-stage company such as Ocean Power Technologies.
+Because of this, many of the traditional benchmarking metrics, such as product sales, revenues and profits are inappropriate for our company.
 Instead, the specific factors the Compensation Committee considers when determining our named executive officers' compensation include:

-- key product development initiatives; - technology advancements; - · achievement of regulatory and other commercial milestones; - · establishment and maintenance of key strategic relationships; - implementation of appropriate financing strategies; and - financial and operating performance.
+- key product development initiatives; - technology advancements; - achievement of regulatory and other commercial milestones; - establishment and maintenance of key strategic relationships; - implementation of appropriate financing strategies; and - financial and operating performance.

-The Compensation Committee determines executive compensation after carefully reviewing corporate performance and performing a detailed evaluation of a named executive's annual performance against established goals.
+The Compensation Committee determines executive compensation after carefully reviewing corporate performance and performing a detailed evaluation of an executive's annual performance against established goals.
 The Compensation Committee has implemented an annual performance review program for our executives under which annual corporate and individual performance goals are determined and set forth in writing at the beginning of each fiscal year.
 Annual corporate goals are proposed by our senior management and require the approval of our Board of Directors.
 Individual goals focus on contributions that facilitate the achievement of the corporate goals and are proposed by each executive and approved by the chief executive officer.
-On an annual basis, the Compensation Committee and the chief executive officer discuss and agree to the chief executive officer's goals, as included in the Compensation Committee, but are tied to the achievement of these corporate and individual performance to our executives are at the discretion of the Compensation Committee, but are tied to the achievement of these corporate and individual performance age and a grave to the chief executive officer's goals.
+On an annual basis, the Compensation Committee, the executive chairman, and the chief executive officer discuss and agree to the executive chairman's and chief executive officer's goals, as included in the Company's business and financial plan for the following year.
+Annual salary changes, bonus payments and annual equity-based awards granted to our executives are at the discretion of the Compensation Committee, but are tied to the achievement of these corporate and individual performance goals.

 Subsequent to the last quarter of each fiscal year, our senior management evaluates our corporate performance and each executive's individual performance, as compared to the goals for that year.
-Based on this evaluation, the chief executive officer recommends to the Compensation Committee any annual executive salary increases, bonus payments or annual equity-based awards.
-The chief executive officer's individual performance evaluation is conducted by the Compensation Committee, which also determines his compensation changes, bonus equity-based awards.
+Based on this evaluation, the chief executive officer recommends to the Compensation Committee any annual executive salary changes, bonus payments or annual equity-based awards.
+The executive chairman's and chief executive officer's individual performance evaluations are conducted by the Compensation Committee, which also determines their compensation changes, bonus eligibility and equity-based awards.
 Bonuses and annual equity-based awards are granted by the Board of Directors in connection with the annual performance reviews.
-Any annual base salary increases granted to our executives are implemented at the same time.
+Any annual base salary changes for our executives are implemented at the same time.